MoviePass parent drops another 46%

 There’s been another bomb at the box office, and it isn’t a movie.

 MoviePass parent Helios & Matheson lost nearly half of its remaining value today as investors continued to flee the cash-burning movie service.
-That drop followed a 31% dive yesterday, after the company filed a statement with the SEC warning that it would have to sell equity in the coming weeks for it to remain solvent.
-Since Thursday’s opening bell last week, the stock has moved from $2.13 to $0.79, a drop of 63%.
+That drop followed a 31 percent dive yesterday, after the company filed a statement with the SEC warning that it would have to sell equity in the coming weeks for it to remain solvent.
+Since Thursday’s opening bell last week, the stock has moved from $2.13 to $0.79, a drop of 63 percent.
 The company’s market cap is now $51.44 million.

 MoviePass CEO Mitch Lowe said in a written statement that “Our burn rate has been slashed by 35-40% by the implementations and abuse prevention measures we have put in place over the last few weeks.
 We have always known, from when MoviePass took off in August, that it was going to be a high cash burn business model.
 We are not changing our guidance on 5 million subscribers by the end of this year – which should make us profitable/cash flow positive according to our business model.
 We have access in capital markets to over $300 million.
 So there is plenty of cash available to sustain the subscriber growth and movie-going habits of our users.”